Frequent cross-border movements of personally owned live animals

 1 Corrected by the Secretariat: originally referred to Resolution Conf.
 8.13.

-2 Corrected by the Secretariat following the 13th and 14th meetings of the Confernece of the Parties: originally referred to Resolution Conf.
+2 Corrected by the Secretariat following the 13th, 14th and 15th meetings of the Conference of the Parties: originally referred to Resolution Conf.
 10.2, later corrected to Resolution Conf.
 12.3, then to Resolution Conf.
-12.3 (Rev. CoP13).
+12.3 (Rev. CoP13) , and then again to Resolution Conf.
+12.3 (Rev. CoP14).